vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 <sub>*Peak Memory Usage without HNSW indexing and with two HNSW parameter combinations.*</sub>

 Now, you might ask, why are Vespa using 64G of memory for this dataset in the baseline case without *HNSW*?
-The reason is that Vespa stores the global documentid in memory, and the documentid consumes more memory than the vector data alone.
+The reason is that Vespa stores the _global document id_ (a 96-bit hash of the document id string) in memory, and the document id consumes more memory than the vector data alone.
 1B global document identifiers is about 33GB worth of memory usage.
 Finally, there is also 4GB of data for the integer id attribute.
 This additional memory used for the in-memory global document id (gid), is used to support [elastic content distribution](https://docs.vespa.ai/en/elastic-vespa.html), [fast partial updates](https://docs.vespa.ai/en/partial-updates.html) and more.